- 20.6mi Distance

 On August 25th of 2017, I set out to stake a claim on one of the most excellent and most brutal and rewarding rides Breck has to offer.
 The route I took was nearly all of the Queens stage of the Breck Epic, although I finished using the Gold Hill trail rather than the Peaks trail back to peak 7.
 I started at the South Gondola Parking lot and made my way to the burro trail behind the Beaver Run resort and just to the left of the Peak 9 access road on the other side of the Quicksilver Super Chair.
 The Burrow trail follows a creek for 1.5 miles before it sets out on its own making it’s way up through the woods in varying degrees cool single-track, rock gardens and old double-track.
 While on one of the double-track sections near Crystal Creek junction, a large golden eagle soared overhead in pursuit of food; unfortunately, I wasn’t fast enough to snap a photo of it.
 That bird was an impressive site and reminded me that I live and ride in a wild ecosystem full of life.

-Needless to say, when I got to the Crystal Creek junction I should have continued across the road and picked back up the trail on the other side and continued my way up the spruce creek road.
+Needless to say, when I got to the Crystal Creek junction I should have continued across the road and picked up the trail on the other side to continue my way up the spruce creek road.
 Instead, after checking my map, I took the quickest route to Francie’s Cabin, and I ended up on a 1.5-mile grunt of a climb / hike-a-bike that took me up to 11,000 feet and above the tree-line.
 From there I checked out Francie’s Cabin, from a distance, and slowly made my way up to the 1st of three sections of the wheeler trail where it crests over 12,000 feet!
 Its 1,000 feet of climbing held some of the most magnificent views the trail has to offer over a single mile and at the summit there were views of Breckenridge far below.

 Of course, if you weren’t racing the queen’s stage of the Breck Epic, and you weren’t a powerful pro like Jeremy Bishop, you would be taking your time, enjoying the sites, and attempting to see if it was possible for you to turn a crank over at this high alpine elevation.
 While I could pedal above 12,000 feet, my legs were hurting for oxygen, and I could not pedal far on the climbs without stopping.